 In 2012, a major fundraising campaign, led by TNMOC trustee Tim Reynolds, was launched to convert the old Colossus workshop room into a brand new Gallery.
 Much work has still to be done to complete perhaps the world's most exciting computing exhibit, but already Colossus is viewable by the public as never before and is set to inspire future generations of engineers and computer scientists.

 The Colossus Computer

 Tommy Flowers spent eleven months designing and building Colossus at the Post Office Research Station, Dollis Hill, in North West London.
-After a functional test, Colossus Mk 1 was delivered to Bletchley Park in late December 1943, was assembled there by Harry Fensom and Don Horwood over Christmas 1943, and was working in early January 1944.
+After a functional test, Colossus Mk 1 was delivered to Bletchley Park in late December 1943 / January 1944, was assembled there by Harry Fensom and Don Horwood , and was working in early February 1944.

 Colossus was the first of the electronic digital machines with programmability, albeit limited in modern terms.
 The notion of a computer as a general purpose machine - that is, as more than a calculator devoted to solving difficult but specific problems - would not become prominent for several years.

 Colossus was preceded by several computers, many of them being a first in some category.
 Colossus, however, was the first that was digital, programmable, and electronic.
 The first fully programmable digital electronic computer capable of running a stored program was still some way off - the 1948 Manchester Small Scale Experimental Machine.

 The use to which the Colossi were put was of the highest secrecy, and Colossus itself was highly secret, and remained so for many years after the War.
 Colossus was not included in the history of computing hardware for decades, and Flowers and his associates were deprived of the recognition they were due for many years.